temyco/AndroidChallenge/README.md

 1. Fork this repository (if you don't know how to do that, Google is your friend)
 2. Create a *source* folder to contain your code.
 3. In the *source* directory, please create an Android app that accomplishes the following:
-	- Download parking data from the [AndroidChallenge](https://github.com/TeamTechnologiesLLC/AndroidChallenge) repository
+	- Download parking data from the [AndroidChallenge](https://github.com/TeamTechnologiesLLC/AndroidChallenge) repository at runtime
 	- Create a MapView and display polygons with the parking lots on the map.
 4. Commit and Push your code to your new repository
 5. Send us a pull request, we will review your code and get back to you